solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 ## The ugly

-Only big let down that I have had with DSC is manipulating environments PATH variable.
+The only big letdown that I have had with DSC is manipulating environments PATH variable.
 You can do it really easily but only once.

 ```powershell
 Environment setVS2017ToolsPath